-I do not believe that the over-arching claim to avoid all meat and animal products is warranted.
-You do not need to be vegan to lower your risk for cancer, although it’s certainly an option if you’re so inclined, but you do need to consume a lot of plant food and be mindful of both the quality and type of animal food you are eating.
+I do not believe that the over-arching claim to avoid ALL meat and animal food is warranted.
+You do not need to be vegan to lower your risk for cancer but you do need to consume a lot of plant food and be mindful of both the quality and type of animal food you are eating.

 - Include a large variety of colorful veggies, fruits, and spices.

 - Buy the best quality animal food you can afford; 100% grass-fed or pasture-raised is best.

 - Rotate through your proteins including plant-based sources of protein with animal protein.
 Refer to my post on the Benefits of Protein for more instruction on this.
 Aim to have fish 2 or more times per week; the fattier the better.
 Poultry, without the skin, would be your next best option.
 Limit eggs to 1 or 2 times per week; soft and hard boiled will be a better option than scrambled or fried.
 Consider avoiding eggs completely if you have had a reproductive cancer or are at high-risk for breast, ovarian, or prostate cancer.
 Limit red meat to once a week or less and avoid cooking at high temperatures.

 - Avoid cooking your animal foods at high temperatures.
 Keep the heat below 400F (200C).
 Flip the meat often so as to lessen the amount of time the meat is exposed directly to the heat source.
 Choose cooking methods that avoid direct heat (poaching, steaming, stewing)